gaetansels/windows-server-nerdnest-lab-2/documentation.md

 Next we add the DL to the GG :

-Select the GLOBAL GROUP you want to add to a DL

-For example, lets take the GG_boekhouding because is part of many DL's and cross department.
+For example, lets take the GG_boekhouding because is part of 2 DL's and cross-department.
 We will add it to :

+- DL_Administratie_Modify
+- DL_Boekhouding_Modify

+Select the GLOBAL GROUP you want to add to a DL --> RMK --> add to a group --> "check name"

 ![something](images/win_lab2_p16.png)